samarth-kalluraya/SafePlan_simulation/README.md

                   }
 robot_initial_pos = ((102,128),)  # in the form of ((x,y), (x,y), ...)
 ```
+Refer [this README](rotors_simulator/rotors_gazebo/scripts/README.md) for more details on setting up the offline parameters for SafePlan algorithm.

 ### Online Input
 1) Semantic map provided by SLAM algorithms.